Better Trials, Better Treatments for Alzheimer’s. USC ATRI researchers are behind every major Alzheimer’s clinical trial over the last three decades.

 The quality assurance and reporting done by the Data management Unit ensures the quality of the data for analysis and supports the ATRI units in the management of ATRI studies.

-The ATRI Recruitment and Retention section is responsible for developing, overseeing, managing, and implementing cutting-edge strategies and tactics to accelerate participant accrual, improve representativeness through enhanced participant demographic diversity, and maximize retention in studies managed by the Institute using culturally cognizant, data-driven, and evidence-based approaches.
+The ATRI Recruitment, Engagement and Retention section is responsible for developing, overseeing, managing, and implementing cutting-edge strategies and tactics to accelerate participant accrual, improve representation through enhanced participant demographic diversity, and maximize retention in studies managed by the Institute using culturally cognizant, data-driven, and evidence-based approaches.
 An important academic area of focus is the advancement of recruitment science to design and test strategies and tactics of engagement, and to evaluate the structure of the study to promote balanced participation across diverse populations.